 Award Recipients

+Richland SWCD plants a tree in honor of the volunteer of the year because Robert and other volunteers are committed to soil and water health and a tree provides long-lasting benefits.
 In addition to providing shade and adding beauty to an area, trees reduce the amount of stormwater runoff which helps reduce erosion and pollution in our waterways.
 Native trees are adapted to our climate, require less watering, and their strong roots help hold soil in place.

-A Black Gum tree was planted in Leonard’s honor in August.
 Black Gum trees are native to the Eastern United States including Ohio, other than in the drier counties in the northwestern part of the state.
 A Black Gum tree also goes by the name Tupelo.
 Each fall the tree will be bathed in beautiful scarlet and orange hues.
 Although hardly noticed by humans, the flowers and fruit are a good source of nectar for bees and food for birds.
 As it grows, it will contribute to the beauty of the park to be enjoyed by Leonard and Kathy, their family, our community, and future generations.

 Cooperator of the Year Award Recipients 1964-Present